mboleary/test-ts-game/package/game_ecs/README.md

-# Default package for test game
+# Entity Component System (ECS) for the game framework

-This package may be split out into several packages depending on how the IoC containers are written
+This package implements an ECS, and provides some additional functionality with relationships.